Terran Calendar: The current year is 30 AO = 598 WTA. All new threads happen during the current year unless otherwise stated by the creator.

 Cities, Provinces, Territories

-The Terran Empire has ten megacities (originally 12, two have been lost to major ruin or a shift in politics) and numerous disparate villages, towns, baronies and lordships around the nation.
+The Terran Empire has a handful of megacities (with numbers in flux due to magical and political unrest) and numerous villages, towns, and enclaves around the nation.
 The major cities are population dense and, thanks to magi-tech introduced with Odin Haze's sweeping regime, vary wildly in setting and tone.

 A citizen living within one of the megacities is literate, adequately versed in magical theory to make use of Terran magi-tech, is aware of common metaphysical phenomena (ghosts, rituals, telepathy, charms, hexes, etc), and is often capable of using magic as a result of scholarly pursuit and understanding.

 A native from one of the towns or villages is less likely to be literate and have empirical insight into arcana and magical phenomena.
 Instead, their knowledge of ability to use magic is a result of hereditary traditions and cultural myths.
 Their understanding of magic is intuitive rather than logical, making them more susceptible to charlatans and superstitious fears.
 But, with generations of experience springing from tradition, the villages produce more young people capable of wielding powerful, ancient magic.

 A Terran from any part of the nation tends to be physically robust due to Gaian religious practices and Terran diet.
 They have a special love for music, having considered music the universal language before they discovered mathematics and magic, and as a consequence also enjoy indulging lavishly in food and dance.
 Terrans celebrate not just their history, but their art throughout their ages as well.